This post has been modified to reflect new information since its original publication.

 Thus, your best bet is to contact the unhappy reviewer and work with him or her to resolve the issue.

-A surprising number of Angie’s List users will voluntarily remove their negative reviews if a business owner goes out of his or her way to correct the problem that led to the bad review.
+A surprising number of Angi users will voluntarily remove their negative reviews if a business owner goes out of his or her way to correct the problem that led to the bad review.

 To remove a bad review on your company’s Insider Pages site, you’ll need to make sure that you’ve claimed the listing.
 If you haven’t yet created an account, you’ll need to do that first and then search the site for your company name.

 Simply go to the review in question and click the “Report Abuse” button.
 Insider Pages employees will then look at the content to see if it violates the company’s Terms of Service.
 If it does, then Insider Pages will delete the review.
 If not, then the review will remain.

 To post a response, just click “View/Update Business Profile” and then click “Respond to Reviews” at the bottom of the page.
 When you are done with your response, click “Update Response.”
-Bear in mind though that the site doesn’t let you respond to reviews from Citysearch users.
+Bear in mind though that the site doesn’t let you respond to reviews from CitySearch users.

-Google My Business
+Google Business Profile

 If the review violates the site’s policies regarding Prohibited and Restricted Content, then Google will delete it.
-Simply select “Reviews” from the My Google Business menu, find the review you want to flag, and click the three vertical dots menu.
+Simply select “Reviews” from the My Business Profile menu, find the review you want to flag, and click the three vertical dots menu.

-Regardless of whether you end up flagging a bad review, the best approach for dealing with negative Google My Business reviews is to quickly and calmly respond to them.
+Regardless of whether you end up flagging a bad review, the best approach for dealing with negative Google Business Profile reviews is to quickly and calmly respond to them.
 To do so, you must first verify that the business is yours.